 Available on the Roku home screen, you can now see the latest in-season episodes, classic series, hit movies and more from multiple content partners — not just what’s available on The Roku Channel.

-KEY TAKEAWAY: For $25 a month or less, Big Savers can watch local channels with a digital antenna and get lots of entertainment networks with either a live TV or on-demand streaming service.
+KEY TAKEAWAY: For $25 to $50 a month, Big Savers can watch local channels with an antenna and get lots of entertainment with a live TV or on-demand streaming service.

 - Start-up costs: $10 to $40 for a digital antenna and $30 for an entry-level streaming device